garcia-nacho/garcia-nacho.github.io/_posts/Deciphering FrozenLake Environment.md

       action <- action$Action
       if (length(action) > 1) action<- action[round(runif(1,min = 1, max = length(action)))]</code></pre>

-This agent performs the action in which the probability of falling into a hole is lowest, independetly if the agent solves the enviroment at the or not This agent also includes the random selection of actions if two or more actions have the same probability of not falling.
+This agent performs the action in which the probability of falling into a hole is lowest, independetly if the agent solves the enviroment or not This agent also executes a random selection of actions if two or more actions have the same probability of falling.
 The efficiency of this avoidance policy is around **42%**.
 It makes sense that this agent performs better than the reward-based agent because the random-policy obtained much more information about actions that lead to a fall in the hole than combinations of actions that solve the environment.

 ***The Reward-Hole policy:***
 <pre><code>